- 3D Models (0)

 The nipple and surrounding skin are usually reconstructed in a separate operation done later.
 Various techniques can be used.
 They include using tissue from the woman's body and tattooing.

-Surgery may also be done to modify (augment or reduce) the other breast to make both breasts match.
+Surgery may also be done to modify (augment, reduce, or lift) the other breast to make both breasts match.

 Rebuilding a Breast